sumitnitsurat/Sample-angular/README.md

-# Angular js functionality with sample controller , directive , service , filter and views .
+# Widget creator tool using Angular js functionality with sample controller , directive , service , filter and views .
+Create graph of your own choice with your own data .

 #Steps to run project :